backuardo/wordbender/README.md

 ## What This Tool Does

-Wordbender **does not** crack passwords or discover subdomains directly.
+Wordbender **does not** crack passwords, discover subdomains, or find directories directly.
 Instead, it generates intelligent wordlists based on your input that serve as input for other security tools:

 - **For Password Cracking**: Generates base words that Hashcat will mutate with rules (adding numbers, special characters, capitalization patterns)
 - **For Subdomain Discovery**: Creates potential subdomain names that tools like Gobuster will test against DNS servers
+- **For Directory/File Brute-Forcing**: Generates paths that tools like ffuf, wfuzz, or dirbuster will test on web servers

 Think of Wordbender as the "smart wordlist creator" that understands context and relationships, making your other tools more effective.

 ## Features

-- **Multiple Wordlist Types**: Generate password base words or subdomain names
+- **Multiple Wordlist Types**: Generate password base words, subdomain names, or directory/file paths
 - **AI-Powered Context Understanding**: Uses Claude, GPT-4, and other models to understand relationships between seed words
 - **Smart Word Generation**: Creates semantically related words, variations, and compounds based on your input
 - **Tool-Ready Output**: Generates wordlists in formats directly usable by Hashcat, Gobuster, ffuf, and other tools